The Chamberlin Family Foundation supports the people, policies, and practices that strengthen public schools for students in West Contra Costa.

 Since 2018, our Instructional Leadership Community of Practice has brought WCCUSD principals and their teams together to learn research-backed best practices, support each other’s professional development, and build a network of support to improve learning for the students they serve.

 Due to COVID-19’s distance learning requirements, we expanded our support this year so that participating principals can adapt teaching practices to better support grade-level learning for all students.

 Community Giving Initiative

-We’re proud to support more than three dozen youth-serving West Contra Costa organizations with funds from our Community Giving Initiative.
+We’re proud to support dozens of youth-serving West Contra Costa organizations with funds from our annual Community Giving Initiative.

 Teacher Gratitude Grants

 CFF’s annual Gratitude Grants program awards $250 to individual K-12 public school teachers in West Contra Costa.
 Since 2015, we’ve provided over 2,700 Gratitude Grants that teachers used for classroom supplies, curricular enhancements and materials that support student learning and success.

 The 2020 Gratitude Grant period finished with a record number of applicants.
 More than 800 West Contra Costa public school teachers received Gratitude Grants this Spring!